Li Yuan-chia: In the North of England

 Gaining increasing recognition for his enterprise, after a year or two Li was awarded funding from the Arts Council, making it possible for the Museum to continue its activities for the ten years he had originally planned.

 Death and legacy

-Li Yuan-chia died of cancer.
+Li Yuan-chia died of cancer in 1994.

 There was a 1998 memorial exhibition of his work in Taipei.
 A retrospective of his work and career was shown in London at the Camden Arts Centre in 2001.
+An exhibition "Making New Worlds: Li Yuan-chia & Friends" at Kettle's Yard in Cambridge ends in February 2024.